 Peer Group Counseling Program

-One of the hallmarks of the Molloy guidance department is our Peer Group Program.
-The program was begun by Brother Leo Richard Morris in order to give students a place where they could talk and share freely.
+One of the hallmarks of the Molloy Guidance Department is our Peer Group Program.
+The program was begun by Marist Brother Leo Richard Morris to give students a place where they could talk and share freely.
 The basis of the Peer Group program is the principle that students can help fellow students in dealing with life issues.
-This experience has often been powerful for participants, as they have been helped by student leaders and members of the Peer Group community to open up and share their thoughts, ideas and feelings.
+This experience has often been powerful for participants, as they have been helped by student leaders, counselors, and fellow students to speak up and share their thoughts, insights and feelings.
+Peer Group has been part of Molloy’s curriculum since 1971.

 As in each of the previous years, the juniors are encouraged to talk about the difficulties and concerns that they see as obstacles to their personal growth and a positive self-image.
 One concern which begins to surface for many at this stage is their choice of college and career.
 Counselors begin to help students formulate a plan to determine which colleges would provide the best fit for each student.
 The juniors have several class sessions with the College Advisors at the beginning of the spring semester.